 Documentary filmmaker Ami Horowitz takes us on a brutal tour of a number of places where the UN has intervened.
 Through interviews with those involved - some of whom wish to remain anonymous - and archive footage, he uncovers facts about manifest abuses and scandals surrounding UN missions and personnel.
 Such as a "forgotten" shooting in Côte d'Ivoire, during which UN soldiers opened fire on unarmed demonstrators.
 Or the "Oil for Food" program in Iraq, which resulted in the wrong people reaping the benefits.
 Horowitz also addresses the harrowing case of the UN soldiers who stood by, powerless, during the genocide in Rwanda.
-Written by

 International Documentary Film Festival Amsterdam

 See more »

 Rated PG-13 for disturbing thematic material involving genocide and sexual abuses, and for violent images